-I’ve been following “The Audio Programmer” on Youtube for a while, he has a video series which lays out an introduction to programming your own VST.
+I’ve been following “The Audio Programmer” on Youtube for a while, he has a video series which shows how to program audio plugins.
 I thought it’d be a nice introduction to audio programming and maybe a little easier to learn if I can code alongside him?

 Foundations of Audio Programming